 - 1. If the computer is connected to a docking device (docked), undock it.
 See the documentation that came with your docking device for instructions. - 2.
-Ensure that the computer is turned off or suspended in a power management mode. - 3.
-Slide and hold the battery-bay (or module-bay) latch release, and then remove the battery from the bay.
+Ensure that the computer is turned off. - 3.
+Slide the battery-bay latch release on the bottom of the computer until the release clicks. - 4.
+Using the tab on the battery, lift the battery out of the computer.